 Technology or postal failures are not a reason for special provision.
 Students must make back up copies of their work before it is sent to their teacher.

-There are a range of alternative arrangements for students who are eligible for special provision that make adjustments to the curriculum delivery, learning programs and assessment for students, to enable them to achieve the standards required by the VCE and VCAL study designs.
+There are a range of alternative arrangements for students who are eligible for special provision that make adjustments to the curriculum delivery, learning programs and assessment for students, to enable them to achieve the standards required by the VCE study designs.

 Examples of special provision for eligible students may include: